Make sure your server is up-to-date with this guide.

 apt-get install apache2 -y

-Running this command with the -y option will automatically proceed through any parts of the installation that would prompt you for a yes/no answer.
+Running this command with the -y option will automatically proceed through any installation parts that would prompt you for a yes/no answer.

 Install MySQL

 Run this command to install MySQL.
-Once again, we are using the -y option:
+Once again, we are using the option:

 apt-get install mysql-server -y